Marine Equipment in Kenya: A Complete Guide for Fishers, Aquaculture Farmers, and Coastal Operators

 1. Fishing Boats and Outboard Engines

-• Fiberglass boats: Lightweight, corrosion-resistant, ideal for long-term coastal use.
+• Fiberglass boats: Lightweight, corrosion-resistant, ideal for long-term coastal use

 Outboard Engines: